Have you ever had an FSAVC with Save and Prosper?

 Save and Prosper mis-sold FSAVC with various different Aspects:

 - Save and Prosper may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Save and Prosper may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Save and Prosper may not have made their consumers aware that they would be choosing the funds for the FSAVC.

 - Save and Prosper may not have made their consumers aware about the chance of purchasing "Added Years".

 - Save and Prosper may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Save and Prosper mis-sold you your FSAVC?